COVID-19 vaccine shipments arrive across EU before rollout

 The rollout is the result of coordination on the part of all 27 member states, helping the bloc to also project a sense of unity in a lifesaving mission of logistical complexity after difficulties in negotiating a post-Brexit trade deal with Britain.

-The first doses, however, are limited to nearly 10,000 doses in most countries, with the mass vaccination programs expected to begin only in January.
+The first doses, however, are limited just under 10,000 doses in most countries, with the mass vaccination programs expected to begin only in January.

-Each country is deciding on its own who will get the first shots — but they are all making the most vulnerable first in line.
+Each country is deciding on its own who will get the first shots — but they are all putting the most vulnerable first.

-French authorities announced this week that will prioritize the elderly, based on the high impact on older populations in previous virus surges in France.
+French authorities said they will prioritize the elderly, based on the high impact on older populations in previous virus surges in France.
 The French medical safety agency will monitor for eventual problems.

 Germany, where the pandemic has cost more than 30,000 lives, will begin with those over 80 and people who take care of vulnerable groups.